emmanueluwa/gapi/README.md

 Question and Answer REST API built with Go and Docker.

-PostgresSQL has been used to persist data and docker compose has been used to manage containers.
+PostgreSQL has been used to persist data and docker compose has been used to manage containers.

 ## Prerequisites